keith-E/Porky/README.md

   pi@raspberrypi:~/Porky/tests $ python3 motor_test.py
   ```
   5. The terminal will display the test status.
-  6. While the test is running, observe the motors and ensure they are moving to the appropriate positions.
+  6. While the test is running, observe the motors and ensure they are moving in the correct directions.

 ### Unit Tests
 ###### Test the ML Model